DaisukeBekki/lightblue/README.md

 This operation will create the directory *lightblue* (henceforth we will refer to this directory as &lt;lightblue&gt;) under the current directory.

 ### Configuration and Installation
-You need to add the environment variable LIGHTBLUE and set its value as $lightblue>.
-You may add the line `export LIGHTBLUE=&lt;lightblue&gt;` to .bashrc, .bash.profile, .bash_profile, or whatever configuration file for your shell.
+You need to add the environment variable LIGHTBLUE and set its value as &lt;lightblue&gt;.
+You may add the line `export LIGHTBLUE=<lightblue>` to .bashrc, .bash.profile, .bash_profile, or whatever configuration file for your shell.
 Then move to &lt;lightblue&gt; and:
 ```
-$ cd &lt;lightblue&gt;
+$ cd <lightblue>
 $ stack build
 ```

 ### How to run
-Set the permission of two shell scripts `lightblue` and `tidy` to executable.
+Set the permission of two shell scripts `lightblue` to executable.
 ```
 $ chmod 755 lightblue
 ```